MrColorado35/aikidoderby/README.md

 To make the links to our social media more visually attractive, I used icons taken from https://fontawesome.com/

-As the best source of information about our Club is the Facebook page, regularly updated by our sensei, across whole page I've located quite a few ways to make it easy for user, to get there.
+As the best source of information about our Club is the Facebook page, regularly updated by our sensei, across whole page I've located quite a few ways to make it easy for users to get there.
 Althought if the users do not have a Facebook account for any reason, they can still find all neccesssery informations about our classes, location and costs.
-Also that's why I left our sensei's number in the footer, if anyone has got a questions that our website are not answering yet.
+Also that's why I left our sensei's number in the footer, if anyone has got a questions that our website is not answering yet.

 ## Features: